 Overall you can usually count on steady service no matter where you go in China.
 The exceptions are of course the middle of nowhere or areas where you should actually be focused on enjoying the scenery rather than checking your Facebook. 🙂

-Final Thoughts: Finding WiFi in China
+Final Thoughts | Using WiFi in China

 As I’ve already shared, finding WiFi is generally pretty easy throughout China.
 The challenge is you may not be able to connect to WiFi networks unless you have a local phone number.